 Frey records other finds at Ostia indicating a Jewish presence there, specifically an amulet which bore Solomon's name on one side and a five-branched lamp-stand on the other, and a a terra cotta lamp impressed with a menorah.[ix]
 Discovered more recently, in 1969, in the southern region of ancient Ostia, the inscription of one Plotius Fortunatus, noteworthy for providing evidence of the title of archisynagogos in Ostia.[x]

 The cosmopolitan nature of this bustling international port and its environs is strikingly evidenced by the offices of the Piazzale delle Corporazioni at Ostia Antica.
 During the reign of the Emperor Augustus (27 BCE - 14 CE), an intense period of building was begun in Ostia, including the erection of a theatre with a large square behind it.
-Around this square are the ruins of seventy offices once occupied by merchants from far-flung regions of the Roman Empire.
+Around this square are the ruins of around seventy offices that were once occupied by merchants from far-flung regions of the Roman Empire.
 Porticos in front of the offices shaded black and white mosaic pavements, many of which were decorated with emblems denoting the place of origin of the enterprises and sometimes suggesting the nature of the trade conducted on the premises.
 In one example, the inlaid figuration of an elephant represented a firm from Sabratha in modern Libya.
 As the "bread basket" of imperial Rome, North Africa supplied grain for the annona distribution to the populace, as well as luxury goods, including ostrich feathers, ivory, gold dust, and animals for the Roman spectacles.

 The traces of one or more thriving Jewish communities in or near Ostia Antica suggests that a number of Jews and early Christians in Rome were engaged in commerce, perhaps also accounting for some of the more elegant and costly tombstones, sarcophagi, and decorated funerary chambers encountered by excavators, although less frequently in the Jewish cemeteries of Rome than in those of Christians and other societies.